chipbaber/pdfparse/README.md

 select id, file_name, file_size, pdfPageCount(file_content) "Pages" from documents;
 ```

 - Now lets perform a little more complex example in which we will extract a single page from a pdf and save it as a new document in our table.
+Remember to update your document id and the page number you wishe to extract.
 ```
 const {pdfPageCountUnit8Array} = await import('pdflib-module');
 const {extractPage} = await import('pdflib-module');